urfave/cli/docs/v3/examples/completions/shell-completions.md

 resolves that: `__complete` is the first argument, where a `--` typed later on the command line can no longer turn it into a positional argument.

-Until the script is regenerated, pressing tab on such a line runs the app with the request left on it as a positional argument, which usually ends in an `Incorrect Usage` message rather than in the run completing quietly.
+Until the script is regenerated, pressing tab on such a line runs your app.
+Nothing rejects the
+request: after a `--` the flag is a positional argument, so it is passed to your action along with everything else on the line and the run completes as though you had pressed enter.
+A command that passes its arguments on hands the flag to what it runs, which is what makes it the right reading for a wrapper, and the wrong one for a tab key.
+Regenerating the script is what separates the two.

 #### Default auto-completion